 - Exercise daily

-- Engage in activities such as yoga or meditation or experiencing nature
+- Engage in activities such as meditation or experiencing nature

 - Avoid alcohol and other drugs